yumangnicol/swiftui-practice/README.md

-# Trying out SwiftUI for the first time
+# SwiftUI Practice Repo

+A small project to test SwiftUI